Connect with others who understand.

 Katherine encourages other moms with lupus to have patience.
 “The only advice I would give is not to take life so rushed,” she reflected.
 “I hope each one of us finds the comfort, the courage, and the faith to love while taking care of others.”

 Are you a parent living with SLE or another type of lupus?
-How does having SLE affect your life as a mom or dad?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.